Verdiana

 Veridiana (Virginia Margaret del Mazziere) (1182 – 1 February 1242) is an Italian saint.
+Having made pilgrimages to Santiago de Compostela and Rome, she then became an anchoress.

+Life

-Born at Castelfiorentino, Tuscany, of a noble family, somewhat impoverished but still prestigious, Verdiana was noted from an early age for her generosity and sense of charity.
+Born at Castelfiorentino, Tuscany, of a noble family, the impoverished but still prestigious Attavanti, Verdiana was noted from an early age for her generosity and sense of charity.
+It is said that one day her uncle had accumulated and resold a certain amount of foodstuffs, the price of which had skyrocketed due to a severe famine.
+But when the buyer showed up to collect the purchased material, the warehouse turned out to be empty, because in the meantime Verdiana had donated everything to the poor.
+The only response to her uncle's irritated reaction was the invitation to wait twenty-four hours: effectively the next day God rewarded the girl's charity and confidence by finding the harvest so generously donated intact.

 She made a pilgrimage to Santiago de Compostela.
-Upon returning to Castelfiorentino and feeling a desire for solitude and penance, she had herself walled up as an anchorite in a little cell contiguous to the oratory of San Antonio.
-She remained secluded there for 34 years under the obedience of a Vallumbrosan abbey (however, the Franciscans claim her as one of their tertiaries).
+Upon returning to Castelfiorentino and feeling a desire for solitude and penance, the villagers built her a small cell contiguous to the oratory of San Antonio.
+From a small window she attended Mass and spoke with the visitors and received donations of food.
+She remained secluded there for 34 years under the obedience of a Vallumbrosan abbey.

 Like many recluses of her era, it is not certain whether Verdiana belonged to any particular monastic order.
-The Dominican order appropriated her after her death through the redaction of her vita, but probably belonged to none of the mendicant orders during her lifetime.
+The Dominican order appropriated her after her death through the redaction of her vita, but she probably belonged to none of the mendicant orders during her lifetime.
 One late account suggests that in 1221 she was visited by Francis of Assisi, who admitted her into his Third Order.
-It is more likely that she was associated with the local monastery in Castelfiorentino, which belonged to the Vallombrosan order, the economic success of which had so worried the bishops of Florence.
+It is more likely that she was associated with the local monastery in Castelfiorentino, which belonged to the Vallombrosan order.
 Even this affiliation, however, most likely occurred after her death, as various monastic orders vied for “possession” of yet another popular saint.

-From a little window she spoke to visitors and received an insufficient amount of food.
-Tradition holds that two snakes penetrated her cell in the last years of her life.
-These increased her mortification of the flesh, but she never revealed their existence.
 Another local tradition holds that upon her death, the bells of Castelfiorentino began to ring unaided by any human hand, unexpectedly and simultaneously.

+Veneration

 She was canonized by Pope Clement VII in 1533.
 Her feast day is 1 February.
+Verdiana is the patron saint of Castelfiorentino.

+The structure of the Santuario di Santa Verdiana in Castelfiorentino incorporates the pre-existing Oratory of Sant'Antonio and the cell that welcomed the saint in the last thirty-four years of her life.

+The Museum of Sacred Art of Saint Verdiana is housed in an ancient rustic structure, called the Casalone - adjacent to the Sanctuary of Saint Verdiana.